Section Navigation

 How is OPTA organised?

 At most schools, including Offord, all parents/carers and teachers are automatically members of the PTA.
 An Annual General Meeting is usually held in September.
 All parents are invited and will be warmly welcomed.
 At this meeting a committee is elected to run the PTA – usually consisting of a chair, a vice-chair, a treasurer, a secretary and ordinary committee members.
-These ordinary members include at least one, and often two, parents from each class as 'Class Reps'.
-They are elected annually and their job is to pass on information from the PTA to other parents in their child’s class.

 The OPTA (Offord Parent Teacher Association) committee usually meet once a term and set up smaller working groups to organise individual events.
 Any help, however small, is always appreciated and very much needed.
 We are currently looking for family members with practical skills to help wherever possible to undertake small tasks around the school.